Nachiket94/Dots-animation/README.md

 # Dots-animation

 In this project, small circles are used to create an animation in which first they are generated at random positions and then they travel to the specified location.
-The dots form The Indian Flag (Working on the Ashoka Chakra).
+The dots form The Indian Flag.

 This animation is created using a javascript library called p5.
 This library allows users to easily work with geometric shapes and add them to their projects.

+This project is inspired from Techie Blossom - [Indian Flag Animation](https://youtu.be/CGfKtLgXeQg)

 <h2> Languages-Used </h2>